CraftingStore/craftingstore-docs/docs/plugin-help/how-to-install-the-plugin.md

 5. Add your API key, as created at step one.
 6. Reload the CraftingStore plugin

-**Note**: Our uMod/Oxide plugin does not support our "Instant payment processing" feature, executing commands can take up to 5 minutes.
+**Important**: Our uMod/Oxide plugin does not support our "Instant payment processing" feature, executing commands can take up to 5 minutes.
 If you want to have instant payment processing (so your users don't have to wait 5 minutes to get their items), you'll need to use RCON instead.
 RCON is a well known way to execute console commands in many game servers, including, but not limited to: Oxide, Minecraft, Hurtworld, Source games (Gmod for example).
 There are lots of tutorials to set this up.
 You only need to enter your credentials at the CraftingStore dashboard, and you're set.